Let Us Break it Down for You

 Additional QuickBooks users, please see this blog post.

-Another common reason for #VALUE errors is from misspelled Tracking Categories / Options that are referenced by =SCOTT functions.
+Another common reason for #VALUE errors is from misspelled Xero Tracking Categories or misspelled QBO parameters such as Class, Customer, that are referenced by =SCOTT functions.

 Getting an _xldudf_ in your formula indicates Excel is not able to link the names to the custom functions.
 Most commonly, the source of this problem is the custom functions portion is not loaded correctly.